Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 430 1GB should be 125% faster than the GeForce 8600 GT 512MB DDR2 in general, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GT 430 1GB, in theory, should perform much faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)

-Texel RateThe GeForce GT 430 1GB will be much (more or less 30%) more effective at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GT 430 1GB will be much (more or less 30%) better at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)

-Pixel RateThe GeForce 8600 GT 512MB DDR2 should be much (approximately 54%) more effective at AA than the GeForce GT 430 1GB, and also should be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce 8600 GT 512MB DDR2 should be much (approximately 54%) faster with regards to AA than the GeForce GT 430 1GB, and also capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison